Want personalized picks that fit your family?

 What parents need to know

-Parents need to know that Stellaris is a downloadable strategy title that focuses on space colonization and conquest.
+Parents need to know that Stellaris is a downloadable strategy title for the PlayStation 4, Xbox One, and Windows PCs that focuses on space colonization and conquest.
 This 4X title (so named because of the need to explore, expand, exploit, and exterminate to succeed in the game) takes to the stars; instead of taking the role of a specific character, players essentially oversee a species (either premade or custom-created) as they expand from their individual galaxy to spreading across the universe.
 Although there are some deaths or conflicts explained in text, violence is barely shown.
 In fact, conflicts between ship armadas result in explosions and vessel debris, but that's all that's shown.
 While the game has simple controls, this hides an incredibly deep game that's very complex.
 The title's random elements and events only serve to further complicate play, making it easy to succeed or fail without your direct influence on the game.
 This can be extremely frustrating, and while the game does come with a tutorial and links to its online manual, there's no guarantee that you'll fully understand what you need to do to win without multiple play attempts.
 Parents should also be aware that up to 32 players can play a match against each other online, without any moderation.

 - Parents say